asuh/frontend-setup/readme.md

 An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.

-Now, Xcode weights something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
+Xcode weights something like 2GB and you don't need it unless you're developing iPhone or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.

+Install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`.

-To do this you need to go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).
-Unfortunately, you're greeted by a rather annoying questionnaire.
-All questions are required, so feel free to answer at random.
+For older OSes, go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).

-Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (OS X Mountain Lion) for Xcode**.
+Once you reach the downloads page, search for "command line tools", and download **Command Line Tools for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.

-**Note**: If you are running **OS X 10.9 Mavericks**, then you can install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`, and you don't have to go through the download page and the questionnaire.

-Finally, we can install Hombrew!
-In the terminal paste the following line (without the `$`), hit **Enter**, and follow the steps on the screen:
+Finally, we can install Homebrew!
+In terminal paste the following line (without `$`), hit **Enter**, and follow the steps on the screen:

     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"